Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 ## Expressing Gratitude

 4:17
-So the difference between nonviolent communication and other forms of communication that involve giving praise and compliments is the way in which the gratitude is expressed in nonviolent communication.
+So the difference between Nonviolent Communication and other forms of communication that involve giving praise and compliments is the way in which the gratitude is expressed in Nonviolent Communication.

 #### Gratitude is expressed by saying three things that allow the other person to see how their actions have enriched our lives.